 Stickers.
-At 18 months Frida is really into stickers, and the peeling makes for a great fine motor activity (for a younger child I would peel the backing off to make it a bit easier to begin with).
-I am eyeing up these lovely seasonal stickers for Frida at the moment.
+At two and a half Frida is still really into stickers, and the peeling makes for a great fine motor activity (for a younger child I would peel the backing off to make it a bit easier to begin with).

 Letter work book.
 This is a great gift for older toddlers who might be starting to show an interest in letter work.
 This is a lovely book with textured letters to encourage tracing.